• Home

 Is breeding dogs unethical?
 Lori begins with a detailed exploration into the ethics of dog breeding.
 The purebred dog industry not only creates innumerable animals with genetic defects, causing dogs to have a lifetime of medical problems and diseases, but also interferes with the adoption of healthy dogs confined in shelters by enticing people to […]

-Filed Under: 2020 Show Archive, Breeding, Dogs, General Information, Quiz Tagged With: Dogs, veterinary, Quiz
+Filed Under: 2020 Show Archive, Breeding, Dogs, General Information, Quiz Tagged With: Dogs, Quiz, veterinary

 Animals Today January 18, 2020.
 Stolen dog reunited with family.
 Meth in horse racing.
 Dog ownership benefits.
 Dog parks.